Functional Skills FAQs

 Dictionaries can be used in English reading assessments.
 They cannot be used in English writing assessments.

-Dictionaries must be standard English language and must not contain a Thesaurus or be Bi-Lingual.
+Dictionaries must be standard English language and must not contain a Thesaurus.
 They cannot contain annotations or notes.

 Wherever possible, dictionaries should be provided by the centre to ensure these requirements are met.
 If a learner is using their own dictionary, this should be checked at the start of the assessment by the invigilator.